cyang019/matrix/README.md

 # matrix
-* A Simple BLAS Wrapper
+* A light-weighted BLAS Wrapper